omega8cc/advagg/README.txt

     </FilesMatch>
   </IfModule>

-You also need to place these rules at the very end of your htaccess file.
+You also need to place these rules at the very end of your htaccess file, after "</IfModule>".

 <FilesMatch "^(j|cs)s_[0-9a-f]{32}_.+\.(j|cs)s.*">
   FileETag None